 Before the moving day arrives, take time to go check out the areas in and around both of your homes.
 Figure out the closest spot that the truck can park and, if you need to, reserve the spot so it’s there for you when you need it.
 Look over the area and make note of uneven sidewalks and other walkways.
 If you can, mark those problem areas with brightly colored tape so that Scott’s Oceana Moving team can easily navigate those bumps in the road, and so can you.

-Scott’s Oceana Moving is here to make your move from Norfolk, Virginia Beach or Chesapeake to remain simple and uncomplicated.
+Scott’s Oceana Moving is here to make your move from Norfolk, Virginia Beach, or Chesapeake to remain simple, safe, and uncomplicated.
 We don’t want to see you get hurt while moving your objects from place to place which is why we offer a host of services to keep your move straightforward.
 Our team of trained movers knows how to navigate tight corners, heavyweight and other moving obstacles that could prove disastrous to the inexperienced.
 Reach out to us when you’re ready to schedule your next move.